deepsense-ai/ragbits/docs/quickstart/quickstart2_rag.md

 # Quickstart 2: Adding RAG Capabilities

-In this chapter, we will look at how to use Ragbit's Document Search capabilities to retrieve relevant documents for your prompts.
-This technique is based on the Retrieve and Generate (RAG) architecture, which allows the LLM to generate responses informed by relevant information from your documents.
+In this chapter, we will explore how to use Ragbit's Document Search capabilities to retrieve relevant documents for your prompts.
+This technique is based on the Retrieval Augmented Generation (RAG) architecture, which allows the LLM to generate responses informed by relevant information from your documents.

 To work with document content, we first need to "ingest" them (i.e., process, embed, and store them in a vector database).
 Afterwards, we can search for relevant documents based on the user's input and use the retrieved information to enhance the LLM's response.

-We will continue with the example of generating a song about Ragbits.
+We will continue with the example of generating custom songs.
 In the previous chapters, you learned how to define a prompt and interact with it using the `ragbits` CLI.
-We will now upgrade the prompt with a document search capability to provide the LLM with additional context to generate a song on the given subject.
+We will now upgrade the prompt with a document search capability to provide the LLM with additional context when generating a song on the given subject (in this case: inspirations from children's stories).

 ## Getting the Documents